Hengst Automotive

 Hengst Automotive, based in Münster, North Rhine-Westphalia, Germany, is a company that specializes in fluid management, crankcase ventilation systems as well as filter systems for oil, fuel, air and cabin air filtration.

 The company is a development partner and series supplier for the automotive and engine industry, as well as operating in the industrial and consumer goods markets.
-In the industrial and environmental technology sectors, Hengst Automotive also develops customized solutions for almost all filtration applications, employing 3,000 people worldwide in eleven locations in Germany, Brazil, China, India, Poland, Singapore and the USA.
+In the industrial and environmental technology sectors, Hengst Automotive also develops customized services for almost all filtration applications, employing 3,000 people worldwide in eleven locations in Germany, Brazil, China, India, Poland, Singapore and the USA.
 Founded in 1958 by engineer Walter Hengst, the company is to this day an independent third-generation family enterprise with its headquarters in Münster.

 History/milestones

 In 1958, Walter Hengst founded the company Ing.
 Walter Hengst KG in Münster.
 In 1977, Günter Röttgering, the son-in-law of Walter Hengst, joined the company, later becoming his successor, as a result of which the company was rebranded as Ing.
 Walter Hengst GmbH & Co.
 KG.